Centrum Arena (Prestwick): Operation

-Opening on 25 August 1996, the Centrum was run by Barr Leisure Limited a subsidiary of Barr Holdings Ltd and became home of the Ayr Scottish Eagles Ice Hockey Club.
+Opening on 25 August 1996, the Centrum was run by Barr Leisure Limited, a subsidiary of Barr Holdings Ltd, and became home of the Ayr Scottish Eagles Ice Hockey Club.
 The Eagles played their first home game on 1 September 1996.

 Designed as a purpose built ice hockey arena, at the time the Centrum had the United Kingdom's largest ice pad at 103 × 200 ft, designed to International Ice Hockey Federation specification, seating 2,733 persons with several VIP booths.

-The Centrum had a four faced ice hockey scoreboard over the faceoff circle with a rotating advertisement wheel beneath displaying Barr Holdings Limited's subsidiary companies.
-Two Ice resurfacer machines were kept of the Zamboni marque.
+The Centrum had a four-faced ice hockey scoreboard over the faceoff circle with a rotating advertisement wheel beneath displaying Barr Holdings Limited's subsidiary companies.
+There were two ice resurfacer machines of the Zamboni marque.

 The Centrum contained a sports bar to the rear called Tholos, a fitness centre to the front called Aurigin and an ice hockey pro shop selling ice hockey equipment as well as replica Eagles ice hockey jerseys.
 Public skating was offered with skate hire facilities.

 The Centrum was mainly used as an ice-hockey venue for the Ice Hockey Superleague but was also capable of hosting events such as the Chinese State Circus and motor shows both in the off-season and during winter by covering the ice pad.

-When the Eagles ice hockey club moved to Braehead Arena in 2002, the Centrum Arena effectively closed its doors to the public although was still used for practise by the Eagles on occasion - the Eagles ice hockey club went bankrupt after six home games at Braehead.
-The last ice hockey match held at the Centrum was staged on 4 February 2003.
-Organised by Friends of Eagles Hockey, this exhibition match was a fund raising event to raise funds for players and officials who had been left in financial difficulty due to the bankruptcy of Ice hockey services Ltd, the Eagles operating company.
+When the Eagles ice hockey club moved to Braehead Arena in 2002, the Centrum Arena effectively closed its doors to the public, although it was still used for practice by the Eagles on occasion.
+The Eagles ice hockey club went bankrupt after six home games at Braehead.
+The last ice hockey match at the Centrum was staged on 4 February 2003.
+Organised by Friends of Eagles Hockey, this exhibition match was a fund-raising event to raise funds for players and officials who had been left in financial difficulty due to the bankruptcy of Ice Hockey Services Ltd, the Eagles operating company.

-Local ice hockey fan group, Friends of Eagles Hockey, campaigned for the return of ice hockey to the Centrum Arena after the Eagles's demise and indeed for a replacement facility once the Centrum was demolished.
+Local ice hockey fan group, Friends of Eagles Hockey, campaigned for the return of ice hockey to the Centrum Arena after the Eagles's demise, and indeed for a replacement facility once the Centrum was demolished.

 Closure

 The sports bar Tholos and fitness centre Aurigin remained open whilst the arena was closed.
-The Centrum arena stood for empty for six years after being stripped out of most of the equipment and indeed, the scoreboard can be seen at Dundalk Ice Dome in County Louth, Republic of Ireland.
+The Centrum arena stood for empty for six years after being stripped out of most of the equipment; the scoreboard can be seen at Dundalk Ice Dome in County Louth, Ireland.